lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes the following known issues:

-* Brand Portal users are not able to publish contribution folder assets to AEM Assets on upgrading to Adobe I/O.
+* Brand Portal users are not able to publish contribution folder assets to AEM Assets on upgrading to Adobe I/O on AEM 6.5.4.

+  This issue will be fixed in the next service pack 6.5.5.

+  For immediate fix on AEM 6.5.4, it is recommended to [download the hotfix](https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/cq650/hotfix/cq-6.5.0-hotfix-33041) and install on your author instance.

 * Exlude System Renditions option is not working properly while downloading an asset.